The Beachcombers: Multicultural

+Pat John, who played Jesse Jim, was a member of the shíshálh Nation.
+Other Indigenous cast members were Charlene Aleck as Jesse’s sister Sara, Marianne Jones as Jesse’s wife Laurel, and Chief Dan George as Chief Moses Charlie.

+Spin-off series, TV movies, reboot series

-A short-lived spin-off television show called Constable Constable ran in 1985.
+A short lived spin-off television show called Constable Constable ran in 1985.
 The show was based on Jackson Davies's Beachcombers character Constable John Constable.
 The series was filmed in Vancouver and starred Jackson Davies and Walter Learning.